-&lt;sup>6This choice of notation choice becomes lucid when we will focus on the case that the board has received signal b and recommends action B.
+$^{10}$ This choice of notation choice becomes lucid when we will focus on the case that the board has received signal b and recommends action B.

-&lt;sup>7Hence, the PA sells information directly in the sense of Admati and Pfleiderer (1990).
+&lt;sup>11Hence, the PA sells information directly in the sense of Admati and Pfleiderer (1990).

-&lt;sup>8In practice, shareholders may also abstain.
-However, according to most institutional settings abstentions are counted (either as yes or no) and hence shareholders' voting action is essentially binary.

-precision levels $q_B$ , $q_P$ , and $q_S$ are common knowledge.
+&lt;sup>12In practice, shareholders may also abstain.
+However, according to most institutional settings abstentions holds one share of the firm and each share provides one vote.
+The decision that receives a majority of votes is implemented.
+Conditional on state $\theta$ , all signals are independent, and precision levels $q_B$ , $q_P$ , and $q_S$ are common knowledge.
+The setting, as described above, is symmetric with respect to states and shareholders.

-Our first leading assumption is that the board knows better than any single shareholder what is good for the company.
+Starting from this standard framework, our first key assumption is that the board knows better than any single shareholder what is good for the company.